axiros/vpe/README.md

 A function evaluating _anything_ vim can do in ex mode (e.g. `!ls -lta`) into a split window is also included.

 See [here](./docs/eval_into.md) for details.

+## Pickers

+Hotkey over prosa words anywhere in a line will result in the evaluation to fail.
+Absent a `vpe_on_err` directive, vpe proceeds to open a telescope picker with certain options, about what to do with the word.

+Those options are found, based on modules available or linked within the `vpe/plugin/modules/pickermods` directory.

 ## Smart Goto